igorlabutov/textworldsqa.github.io/README.md

 ## TextWorlds QA

 TextWorlds QA is a new Question Answering dataset introduced in the [following paper](PersonalNarrativeQA.pdf).
-The inspiration behind the creation of this dataset is to
+The inspiration behind the creation of this dataset is the vision that our future personal assistants will be able to learn new knowledge from explicit verbal instruction, and then answer questions over that knowledge.

 A quick summary of what this dataset is about (from the paper):